As America’s pet insurance industry goes mainstream, do companies insure themselves or you?

 Importantly, thus far, neither the regulators, the veterinarians, nor the insurance companies have insisted on defining “verifiable sources,” which is what the definition arguably hinges on.

-Brandon Bridgeland, an attorney in Boston with the non-profit Center for Insurance Research, which does pro bono work for consumers, is an active member of the Pet Insurance Working Group and almost immediately raised concern about the absence of a definition for “verifiable sources.”
+Brandon Bridgeland, an attorney in Boston with the non-profit Center for Insurance Research, is one of two NAIC-appointed consumer liaisons to the Pet Insurance Working Group and almost immediately raised concern about the absence of a definition for “verifiable sources.”
 More recently, Bridgeland submitted a suggested drafting note to attach to the “pre-existing condition” language that was intended to narrow “verifiable sources.”
 However, Kate Jensen, representing the insurance companies (NAPHIA) argued that a drafting note was not necessary: “We’re not sure that there needs to be a drafting note because the word ‘verifiable’ means ‘able to be checked for accuracy.
 It has its own guard rails around it,” she offered.
 No individual from the AVMA spoke either for or against the drafting note.

 As Wagmo omits 10k limit and Petplan tailspins, regulators push forward